Future models for enterprise AI: Industrialization and standardization of artificial intelligence – Image: Xpert.Digital

 Practical examples: Illustrations from industry and business

-Example 1: The use of preconfigured AI platforms in logistics
+Example 1: The use of pre-configured AI platforms in logistics

 Example 2: Blueprint-based development in the automotive sector

-These examples show that the correct terminology and delivery format have an impact on efficiency, compliance and market perception far beyond the technical implementation.
+These examples show that the correct terminology and delivery format have an impact on efficiency, compliance, and market perception far beyond the technical implementation.

 Signs of the next wave of innovation

-The strategic dimension of the choice of terms
+The strategic dimension of terminology choice

 Your global marketing and business development partner